jmcpeak/jquery-widget/README.md

 this.render = function(viewValue, ngModel) {};
 ```

+## Setting

-Wiring up a method -
+## Wiring up a method
+A method can be used two ways - with and without a value.

+Without a value, it is just a string:
+<button ng-click="model.foo.method='pageUp'">pageUp</button>

+With a value, it is an object where the key is the name of the method and the value is the value:
+<button ng-click="model.foo.method={pageUp: 10}">pageUp by 10</button>

 ## Browser compatibility